 Embrace your inner Lauren Hutton with this swimwear inspired by 1970’s icons.
 Bower is vegan, ethical, and sustainable.
 They use Econyl and produce in limited quantities to reduce waste.
 They source their fabrics and produce within Europe to both minimize their carbon footprint and make sure they are producing with the highest environmental and fair working conditions.

 Talia Collins is a former Vogue Paris stylist.
 Her swimwear line combines her passion for saving marine life and a love of bold colors.
 Her suits and sustainable and technical.
 They are made with Econyl and have SPF50+ built into the suits as well as chlorine resisting properties.
-When your swimsuit is at the end of
+When your swimsuit is at the end of it’s life don’t send throw it away either.
+Send it back and get 20% off your next suit.
+They’ll recycle the fabric for you.

 7. Mara Hoffman